Environmental Graphics & Event Assets Agency: Michael Marshall Design

 Making the Makerspace

-A fast-tracked graphics package for the largest educational makerspace in the U.S.—delivering a vibrant, child-friendly environment aligned with KID Museum’s hands-on learning mission.
+A fast-tracked environmental graphics project for the largest educational makerspace in the U.S.—delivering a vibrant, child-friendly environment aligned with KID Museum’s hands-on learning approach.

 Project Highlights: